mattcoldwater/Video-ReID/README.md

 I found that learning rate has a significant impact on the final performance.
 Here are the learning rates I used (may not be the best): 0.0003 for temporal pooling, 0.0003 for temporal attention, 0.0001 for RNN, 0.0001 for 3D conv.

 Other detailed settings for different temporal modeling could be found in `models/ResNet.py`

+### Similarity score
+For calculating similarity score of 2 tracklets, set args.path1 and args.path2 for 2 tracklets' file paths separately.

 ### Performance of the paper